IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling: Methodology

 In deep research tasks, the agent receives a binary reward signal $R_T \in \{0, 1\}$ only upon termination, where $R_T=1$ if the final answer is correct and $0$ otherwise.
 This terminal-only reward stems from the inherent difficulty of evaluating intermediate research steps—it is challenging to determine the value of any particular search query or exploratory action~\citep{chen2025cpo}.

 However, this sparse signal alone is insufficient for guiding efficient learning, \textbf{\textit{as it treats all successful trajectories equally regardless of their computational cost}}.
 An agent that arrives at the correct answer in 5 well-chosen steps should be preferred over one that requires 20 steps of meandering exploration, even if both ultimately succeed.
 This efficiency consideration is not merely about computational resources: in real-world deployment, each interaction incurs API costs, and unnecessary exploration can lead to increased latency.
-To address these issues, we introduce a reward shaping mechanism based on geometric discounting from MDP theory~\citep{bellman1957markovian}:
+To address these issues, we adapt the standard episodic reward formulation from~\citet{sutton2018reinforcement}.
+By utilizing geometric discounting, we create an implicit efficiency pressure:

 where $T$ is the terminal step, $t$ is the current step, and $\gamma$ is the discount factor.
 This exponential decay creates an implicit efficiency pressure: actions contributing to earlier task completion receive proportionally higher rewards, naturally incentivizing more direct exploration strategies while maintaining the simplicity of terminal-only evaluation.